HigherOrderCO/Bend/GUIDE.md

   with IO:
     print("Hello, world!")
 ```

+TODO: IO will not be included this week.
+Adjust guide for this.

 Damn - we wish it was as simple as Python.
 It isn't.
 But it isn't too bad
 either, is it?
 So, why do we need that `with IO` block, there?
 Well, it is just